asyncapi/modelina/docs/presets.md

 ```

 ## Adding new dependencies

-Each preset hook has the possibility of adding its own dependencies that needs to be rendered.
-It can be done through the `renderer` argument.
+Each preset hook has the possibility of adding its own dependencies that needs to be rendered for the given model.
+It can be done through the `addDependency` function from `renderer` property.

 ```ts
 ...